Fulkssie/Project2/README.md

 ## Features
 ### FastAPI Backend
-Store match data (winner, loser, scores, seeds, tournament).
+- Store match data (winner, loser, scores, seeds, tournament).

-Calculate and return Upset Factor based on a Seed Placement Rank (SPR) model.
+- Calculate and return Upset Factor based on a Seed Placement Rank (SPR) model.

-RESTful API endpoints to:

-Create, read, update, delete sets
+- Create, read, update, delete sets

-Query sets by winner, loser, or tournament.
+- Query sets by winner, loser, or tournament.

-🤖 Discord Bot
+### Discord Bot
-Slash commands for:
+- Slash commands for:

-Getting a set by ID
+  - Getting a set by ID

-Listing sets by winner, loser, or tournament
+  - Listing sets by winner, loser, or tournament

-Adding, deleting, and updating sets
+  - Adding, deleting, and updating sets

-Fetches data directly from the FastAPI backend.
+- Fetches data directly from the FastAPI backend.

 🔧 Setup Instructions
 1. Clone the Repository